Skip to contents

 model$pca_used

-Flags and counts recording whether PCA was used and the retained dimensionality.
+Flags indicating whether PCA was applied and the retained dimensionality.

 Details